hpc/charliecloud/doc-src/faq.rst

 1. MATLAB :code:`stat(2)`\ s :code:`/dev/pts/0` and checks the GID.

 2. This GID is :code:`nogroup` (65534) because :code:`tty` (5) is not mapped
-   on the host side (and cannot be, because only one's EGID can be mapped in an unprivileged user namespace).
+   on the host side (and cannot be, because only one’s EGID can be mapped in an unprivileged user namespace).

 3. MATLAB concludes this is bad.